swiftxp-hub/spt-show-me-the-money/README.md

 ## What does it do?

-The BepInEx plugin modifies the in-game tooltip of items to display price informations (in stash and in raid).
+The BepInEx plugin modifies the in-game tooltip of items to display price information (in stash and in raid).
 The dealer who would buy the item for the best price and a flea market selling price is displayed.
-The display is divided into "Price per slot" and "Total"-price.
-The best sales offer is highlighted.
+The display is divided into "price-per-slot" and "total"-price.
+The best offer is highlighted.
 The flea markt price is always the lowest expected profit (please see the "[For nerds](#for-nerds)" section for more details on this).
 Also flea market taxes can be included (experimental function).
+Version 1.5.0 also adds a color coding feature (by default the color scheme familiar from WoW, ranging from poor to legendary).

 The accompanying server mod provides three endpoints for the BepInEx plugin, which are used to retrieve the trader prices for EUR and USD, the flea market prices and the price ranges set for the SPT-server's flea market.

 Several configuration options are offered via the BepInEx configurator.

 The mod is written in such a way that the load on the SPT-server is as low as possible.
-Only when the game is started are the average flea market prices and ranges retrieved from the SPT-server.
+Only when the game is started are the trader prices for EUR and USD, average flea market prices and ranges retrieved from the SPT-server.
 After that, all calculations are performed on the client, so that the item tooltip should not have any noticeable delay.

 ## Requirements